 Based on the results collected in the Part A of the study, we have amended the study to add two additional dose escalation cohorts (numbers 6 and 7).
-The Clinical Protocol amendment was submitted on July 20th, 2021 to the Italian Competent Authorities, and we expect to receive a response from AIFA in October 2021.
+The Clinical Protocol amendment was submitted on July 20th, 2021 to the Italian Competent Authorities, and approved by AIFA in September 2021.